Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ask an Administrator in Account B to allow the EC2 IAM role permission to assume the AccessPII role.
 - [x] Ask an Administrator in Account B to allow the EC2 IAM role permission to assume the AccessPII role with predefined service control policies.
-- [ ] Ask an Administrator in Account A to allow the EG2 IAM role permission to assume the AccessPII role with predefined service control policies.
+- [ ] Ask an Administrator in Account A to allow the EC2 IAM role permission to assume the AccessPII role with predefined service control policies.
 - [x] Include the AssumeRole API in the application code logic to obtain credentials to access the PII table.
 - [ ] Include the GetSession token API in the application code logic to obtain credentials to access the PII table.

 **[⬆ Back to Top](#table-of-contents)**

+### MARKER 24.02.2024

 ### An AWS Lambda function accesses two Amazon DynamoDB tables.
 A developer wants to improve the performance of the Lambda function by identifying bottlenecks in the function.
 How can the developer inspect the timing of the DynamoDB API calls?